Online Foundations of Cybersecurity Certificate

 And the projected job outlook for 2022-2023 is 32%, too, which is much, much faster than average.

 But this is just one example of a career.
-That is, employment opportunities for cybersecurity expertise vary in their specific responsibilities and required skills depending on factors such as industry, organization size, and the level of specialization within cybersecurity domains like network security, application security, cloud security, and more.
+That is, employment opportunities for cybersecurity expertise vary in their specific responsibilities and required skills depending on factors such as industry and organization size.
+They also differ according to the level of specialization within cybersecurity domains, such as network security, application security, cloud security, and more.

 Regardless of their position, cybersecurity professionals require a combination of technical skills, problem-solving abilities, and a solid understanding of cybersecurity principles and best practices.